 A couple months ago I stumbled across an amazing find, a Geo W Heath fountain pen.
 Yup hard to believe isn’t it!
-For those not in the know George and Alfred Heath started their chasing and gold, silver novelty business in New York City in 1892.
-George is renown for the quality of his silver and gold metal work.
-His silver and gold overlays, trim bands, levers and nibs are found on the pens of Waterman, Parker, Conklin, and others.
+For those not in the know, George and Alfred Heath started their chasing and gold, silver novelty business in New York City in 1892.
+George is renowned for the quality of his silver and gold metalwork.
+His silver and gold overlays, trim bands, levers, and nibs are found on the pens of Waterman, Parker, Conklin, and others.
 The George W. Heath company produced the overlays for Parker from 1900 until 1915.
 The silver overlays are frequently marked with Heath’s hallmark which is an H in a square box.

-This means the pen is the oldest in my collection, it being 90+ years old.
+This means the pen is the oldest in my collection, it is 90+ years old.
 The pen is small, only 3 and 7/8” long capped with an anchor on the end of the cap to attach a lanyard.
 On the barrel is the phrase “Blue Bird Ring.”
 In addition to the overlays, the company made silver novelties.
-In the 1920’s, Stein & Ellbogen of Chicago used the trade name “Bluebird Diamond” to market their bridal line of rings.
+In the 1920s, Stein & Ellbogen of Chicago used the trade name “Bluebird Diamond” to market their bridal line of rings.
 Could this pen be a company pen of Stein & Ellbogen?
-Cant you just imagine a sales person helping some nervous young man picking out the perfect engagement ring and this pen writing up the sales receipt.
+Can’t you just imagine a salesperson helping some nervous young man pick out the perfect engagement ring and this pen writing up the sales receipt?

-The pen arrived needing a new ink sac, doing what I always do I ran the section under hot water to loosen it’s grip on the barrel.
+The pen arrived needing a new ink sac, doing what I always do I ran the section under hot water to loosen its grip on the barrel.
 Well OMG, the barrel instantly turned olive green.
 There was some discoloration of the water in the sink which I assumed was old ink, or was it?
-The pen is made of black hard rubber (BHR) and prone to sun damage.
-Apparently, there is a treatment used by some which involves applying an ink which I assume is intended to stain the oxidized areas; however, it is prone to washing off.
+The pen is made of black hard rubber (BHR) and is prone to sun damage.
+Apparently, there is a treatment used by some which involves applying an ink that I assume is intended to stain the oxidized areas; however, it is prone to washing off.
 I assume that is that or a similar treatment has been used.
-The cap does have a slight oily feel to it but I’m not going to run it under water.
+The cap does have a slightly oily feel to it but I’m not going to run it underwater.

 I took the pen apart for cleaning, but it turned out the nib and feed needed the most care.
-Normally the nib cleans right up with a Sunshine cloth, not this time, I scrubbed it, polished it, soaked it but the stains and ink build up remained.
-Finally, I made use of a wax carving tool to scrap off the stains and clean out the ink channel on the feed.
+Normally the nib cleans right up with a Sunshine cloth, but not this time, I scrubbed it, polished it, and soaked it but the stains and ink build-up remained.
+Finally, I used a wax carving tool to scrap off the stains and clean out the ink channel on the feed.
 Now clean and shining like new I reinstalled the lever and J-bar, measured for a new #16 ink sac and attached it to the section, reinserted the nib and feed.

-Giving the shellac a day to dry, the section is inserted in the barrel.
+Giving the shellac a day to dry, then inserted the section into the barrel.
 The moment of truth!
-I inked up the pen and tried writing with it – the nib is damaged, it doesn’t work.
+I inked up the pen and tried writing with it – the nib is damaged, and it doesn’t work.
 I discolored the barrel to replace the sac but the nib is damaged – isn’t that ironic, don’t you think?
 The nib is a generic no-name nib with “Warranted 14k” stamped on it.
 The word warranted was a marketing term to give people confidence that the nib really was 14K gold.
-Yup that’s right, the nib is 58.5% gold.
-There are businesses which provide nib repair services, some of whom I have done business with.
+Yup, that’s right, the nib is 58.5% gold.
+There are businesses that provide nib repair services, some of whom I have done business with.